Plant & Garden Highlights

 Over the late summer months into fall, admire ripening fruit in shades of green, yellow, orange, and red.

 Dominated by natural stands of Tsuga canadensis (eastern hemlock), Hemlock Hill is a year-round pleasure ground.

 Dedicated in 2002, the garden features terraced planting beds and a diverse selection of sun-loving shrubs and vines this award winning garden swells with multi-season interest.

-With nearly 200 different kinds of lilacs, the collection provides a season of bloom spanning six weeks each spring.
+With over 165 different kinds of lilacs, the collection provides a season of bloom spanning six weeks each spring.